The left side of an account is used to record which of the follow... | Study Prep in Pearson+

 1

-Understand the structure of a T-account: A T-account is a visual representation of an account in the ledger, where the left side is referred to as the 'debit' side and the right side is referred to as the 'credit' side.
+Understand the structure of a T-account, which is a visual representation of accounts in double-entry bookkeeping.
+It has two sides: the left side is called the 'debit' side, and the right side is called the 'credit' side.

-Recall the basic accounting equation: Assets = Liabilities + Equity.
-Debits and credits are used to record changes in these accounts.
+Recall that debits and credits are fundamental concepts in accounting.
+Debits are recorded on the left side of the account, while credits are recorded on the right side.

-Learn the rules of debits and credits: Debits increase asset and expense accounts, while credits increase liability, equity, and revenue accounts.
+Identify the types of accounts affected by debits.
+Debits typically increase asset accounts and expense accounts, while they decrease liability accounts, equity accounts, and revenue accounts.

-Apply the rule to the question: The left side of an account (debit side) is used to record increases in asset and expense accounts, and decreases in liability, equity, and revenue accounts.
+Review the question and note that it asks specifically about the left side of an account.
+Based on the structure of a T-account, the left side is used to record debits.

-Conclude that the correct answer is 'Debits,' as the left side of an account is specifically designated for recording debits.
+Confirm that the correct answer is 'Debits,' as this aligns with the definition and structure of accounting entries in double-entry bookkeeping.

 Watch next